csaez/wishlib/README.md

 =======
 WISHLIB
 =======
-`wishlib` is a core multi-purpose library for WishDev developments.
+`wishlib` is a multi-purpose library used by WishDev developments.

 INSTALLATION
 ------------